 Students at KS3 are offered support with reading through the use of IDL, a specialist literacy computer programme, which provides a multisensory approach involving sight, hearing, touch and voice.
 Students can access the software both in school and at home to support independent learning.
-The English department also uses Successmaker software to offer support for readers.

 English at Key Stage 4

-At Key Stage 4 pupils follow the WJEC syllabus in English Language and English Literature.
+At Key Stage 4 pupils follow the Eduqas syllabus in English Language and English Literature.
 Undoubtedly, this is one of the most important subjects students will undertake and can open the door to a range of careers and opportunities in life.

-In English Language pupils are assessed by a combination of examination and controlled assessment carried out over the period of two years.
+In English Language, pupils are assessed through two examinations at the end of the GCSE course.
 They have the opportunity to develop their writing skills further; writing short stories, descriptions, newspaper articles and letters to name a few.
-In addition to this they are challenged by a range of texts, both fiction and non-fiction, testing their reading skills.
-Furthermore, in GCSE English Language pupils are given the opportunity to assess Spoken Language, looking at the ways people use language and speech.
+In addition to this, they are challenged by a range of texts, both fiction and non-fiction, testing their reading skills.
+Furthermore, pupils also complete a Spoken Language Endorsement in which pupils have to prepare and present an independent speech to an audience.

-In English Literature pupils are assessed by a combination of examination and controlled assessment.
+In English Literature, pupils are assessed by two examinations at the end of the GCSE course.
 They study texts (plays, poetry and prose) from a variety of different eras, ranging from Shakespeare, the classics, texts from different cultures and more modern plays and novels.

 If you want to find out more about the courses at GCSE visit www.eduqas.co.uk

 Extra Curricular English events…

 Pupils may want to get involved in some of the extra-curricular activities the English department organise.
 We encourage students to participate in the annual Readathon and World Book Day events.
 Students enter the BBC Radio 2 500 words competition in addition to a range of writing and poetry competitions.
-The English department organise a range of events and excursions both inside and outside school; we support the charity Disabled Dogs trust and have had visits from speakers, we have organised theatre trips and revision days at local colleges for students to prepare for their GCSE exams.
+The English department organise a range of events and excursions both inside and outside school; we support the charity Disabled Dogs trust and have had visits from speakers and we organise revision days at local colleges for students to prepare for their GCSE exams.